SylviaGit4/PokedexProject/README.md

 -- Ability to register.

+-- Ability to change username.

+-- Ability to delete account.

 ## TO DO:

--- Add ability to change username.

--- Add ability to delete account.

 -- Add sprites.